Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Abstract

 \section{Abstract}

 Deep Reinforcement Learning (DRL) experiments are commonly performed in simulated environments due to the tremendous training sample demands from deep neural networks.
-In contrast, model-based Bayesian learning allows a robot to learn good policies within a few trials in the real world.
-Although methods such as Deep PILCO have been applied on many single-robot tasks, here we propose an application of Deep PILCO on finding optimal solutions to the problem of winning a multi-robot combat game.
-We compare the deep Bayesian learning algorithm with a model-free Deep RL algorithm, Deep Q-Learning, by analyzing the results collected from simulations and real-world experiments.
-In this game, the RL algorithms' inputs are noisy and unstable due to the filtered LiDAR sensory signal.
-Surprisingly, our experiments show that the sample-efficient Deep Bayesian RL performance is better than DRL even when comparing the results of a real-world Deep Bayesian RL to those of a simulation-based Deep Q-Learning.
-Our results point to the advantage of bypassing the reality gap when learning in the real-world with faster learning rates than simulations.
+In contrast, model-based Bayesian Learning allows a robot to learn good policies within a few trials in the real world.
+Although it takes fewer iterations, Bayesian methods pay a relatively higher computational cost per trial, and the advantage of such methods is strongly tied to dimensionality and noise.
+In here, we compare a Deep Bayesian Learning algorithm with a model-free DRL algorithm while analyzing our results collected from both simulations and real-world experiments.
+While considering Sim and Real learning, our experiments show that the sample-efficient Deep Bayesian RL performance is better than DRL even when computation time (as opposed to number of iterations) is taken in consideration.
+Additionally, the difference in computation time between Deep Bayesian RL performed in simulation and in experiments point to a viable path to traverse the reality gap.
+We also show that a mix between Sim and Real does not outperform a purely Real approach, pointing to the possibility that reality can provide the best prior knowledge to a Bayesian Learning.
+Roboticists design and build robots every day, and our results show that a higher learning efficiency in the real-world will shorten the time between design and deployment by skipping simulations.